EU Regulation 679/2016 ("GDPR")

 Premise - About Us

-Entando is an international company principally involved in the B2B sector and software services and products.
+Entando is an international company principally involved in the development of enterprise software platforms for building web applications and solutions.

 1. Who will treat my data?

 Your data will be treated, as Data Controller, by:

 Piazza Salento 9

 09127 - Cagliari (Italy)

 Subject to direction and coordination of Entando Inc